enriquepablo/nlproject/_sources/special_conditions.txt

   >>> kb.extend()
   1

-For now, to make time advace within nl's knowledge base, we have to execute the function ``now``.
-This is something which I wouldn't like ending up in the 1.0 API, though:
+Now, to make time advace within nl's knowledge base, we have to execute the function ``now``.

   >>> from nl import now
   >>> now()